TheOTG/xiv-cc-rankings/README.md

 e.g. `go run . na 6`

+if you would like the icon / lodestone path of the player, remove the comment (//) in config.go on line 40 and 41

 ### wip
 - getting the links from the base url instead of having to hard code the datacenters